workaato/docs/readme.md

-# Project Documentation Repository
+# Workato Documentation Repository

-## Welcome to the [Project Name] Documentation Repository!
+## Welcome to the Workato Documentation Repository!

 ### Overview

-This repository contains comprehensive documentation for [Project Name].
-Whether you're a developer, contributor, or end user, this documentation serves as a central hub for understanding, implementing, and maintaining [Project Name].
+This repository contains comprehensive documentation for Workato.
+Whether you're a developer, contributor, or end user, this documentation serves as a central hub for understanding, implementing, and maintaining Workato docs.

 ### Table of Contents